 - Buttons at the top of the view

-- The ellipsis (...) view menu button
+- The (...) ellipsis view menu button

-- · Context menus (right-click) on the nodes of the tree
+- · Right-click context menus on the nodes of the tree

 If these actions are performed upon macros, all child leaf nodes, even those currently filtered to be hidden in the tree, are affected by the chosen action.